 Yes, authorized international students are allowed to apply to attend the Academy.
 If you are a citizen of a country other than the United States, click here.

-What is the Air and Space Forces commitment after graduation?
+What is the Air and Space Force’s commitment after graduation?

-Although the length of commitment depends on a cadet’s career and other opportunities, including graduate or medical school, all graduates must serve at least five years on active duty and three as inactive reserve after graduation.
+Although the commitment length depends on a cadet’s career and other opportunities, including graduate or medical school, all graduates must serve at least five years on active duty and three as inactive reserve after graduation.
 Graduates who complete pilot training have a longer service commitment.
 The Department of the Air Force policy in effect when newly-graduated second lieutenants enter flight training determines the length of their commitment, which is currently 10 years after completion of training.

-How can I support the U.S. Air Force Academy?
+How can I support the Academy?

 Do all graduates go on to be pilots?

 No, cadets must volunteer and be medically qualified to try and become an Air Force pilot.
 The majority of each class chooses to go to pilot training after graduation, but roughly half of our graduates are selected for a variety of other careers.
 For more information on what career options are available to our graduates, click here.

 Flying is a large part of the Academy experience.
 Some of the most enjoyable training cadets say they get at the Academy is the aviation and airmanship courses offered throughout their four years at the Academy.
 Airmanship opportunities range from flying solo in a sailplane to parachuting out of an aircraft.
 For more information about all of our airmanship programs, visit airmanship.